staticjinja/staticjinja/README.md

 ...and now you can drop markdown files into your `templates` directory and they'll be compiled into valid html.

 **Note:** You can grab the MarkdownExtension from [here](http://silas.sewell.org/blog/2010/05/10/jinja2-markdown-extension/).

-### Configuration

-If you need further configuration, there are a few options:

-*   To change where staticjinja looks for templates, simply pass the name of the directory you wish to use: `staticjinja.main(searchpath='mypath')`
-*   To add Jinja extensions, simply pass a list of extensions to main: `staticjinja.main(extensions=[extension1, extension2])`
-*   To change what constitutes a template, simply pass a function which given a filename, returns a boolean indicating whether the file should be considered a template. `staticjinja.main(filter_func=my_func)`
-*   To disable autoreloading, set autoreload to False. `staticjinja.main(autoreload=False)`